When a Good Protein Goes Bad: Cdk5’s Role in Neurodegenerative Disease

 For more information, contact Dr. Venkata Yenugonda at firstname.lastname@example.org.

 About the Author

-Venkata Yenugonda, MPhil, PhD, is a research scientist at the Department of Translational Neurosciences and Neurotherapeutics at John Wayne Cancer Institute with significant drug development and drug delivery experience in the fields of oncology and neurosciences.
-A recipient of the John Wayne Cancer Institute Independent Investigator grant, his research and technical expertise have led to several of his small molecules, currently in various stages of development, showing therapeutic promise.
+Venkata Yenugonda, MPhil, PhD, is a research scientist at the Department of Translational Neurosciences and Neurotherapeutics at Saint John’s Cancer Institute with significant drug development and drug delivery experience in the fields of oncology and neurosciences.
+A recipient of the Saint John’s Cancer Institute Independent Investigator grant, his research and technical expertise have led to several of his small molecules, currently in various stages of development, showing therapeutic promise.